Apple TV and the new Apple TV Plus get a standalone app and original programming

 Yay, another subscription.

-Among all the other software announcements from Apple yesterday, both a rethought Apple TV app and a new Apple subscription service,
+Among all the other software announcements from Apple yesterday, both a rethought

 Apple is not a hardware company